coala/projects/data/projects/coala_web.md

 ##### GSOC 2017 CODING STARTS

-* The applicant has coala-landing, coala-blog and coala-html running locally.
+* The participant has coala-landing, coala-blog and coala-html running locally.
-* The applicant has solved atleast two issues in each of these projects.
+* The participant has solved atleast two issues in each of these projects.

 ##### GSOC 2017 MIDTERM

 * The website is in a stable state with proper commits following coala guidelines.
 * The blog has sections for each teams in coala and teams are able to post.
 * Both of them are properly tested and documented.

 ##### GSOC 2017 FINAL